sanchitkoak/SK-MUSIC-REACT-APP/README.md

 A Music App that lets you play, save and explore songs, artists, albums, playlists and radios based on [Deezer API](https://developers.deezer.com).

-This Project built with Next.js, Redux & Redux Persist, SWR and Wavesurfer.js.
+This Project built with Next.js, Reux and React.

 ## Features